 Always ready for the future

-Redline is now the solution for digital surveillance and enforcement for municipal authorities and institutions such as the Dutch railway operator NS.
+Redline is now the solution for digital supervision and enforcement for municipal authorities and institutions such as the Dutch railway operator NS.
 That is the reality we live in and that is the way it will stay.
 The platform has been developed in such a way that can constantly be fine-tuned without hindering the user.
 Updates see to it that the platform always uses the most up-to-date and complete version.

-Even though Redline is the standard, we will continue to see if and when there is a need for new modules for digital surveillance and enforcement, such as during the coronavirus crisis when the lockdown meant a ban on gathering in groups and the closure bars and restaurants.
+Even though Redline is the standard, we will continue to see if and when there is a need for new modules for digital supervision and enforcement, such as during the coronavirus crisis when the lockdown meant a ban on gathering in groups and the closure bars and restaurants.